crazy-max/docker-ejtserver/README.md

 ...
 ```

-Alternatively, the `ip.txt` file could define groups as :
+Alternatively, the `ip.txt` file could define groups as:

 ```
 [groupA]